GSA/digitalgov.gov/content/posts/2015-01-02-past-present-future-usability-testing-at-the-national-library-of-medicine.md

 ---
+url: /2015/01/02/past-present-future-usability-testing-at-the-national-library-of-medicine/
 date: 2015-01-02 11:00:28 -0400
-title: 'Past, Present, Future\: Usability Testing at the National Library of Medicine'
+title: 'Past, Present, Future: Usability Testing at the National Library of Medicine'
 summary: 'Usability testing has provided our organization many important insights to improve our Web presence.
 Since the early 2000s, the National Library of Medicine (NLM)&amp;#8217;s Web teams have actively sought and used usability testing tools; we&nbsp;have run &amp;#8220;full service&amp;#8221; usability testing almost yearly for various Web properties for'
-authors: [joanna-widzer, katie-chan, ray-bryson, dan-wendling]
+authors:
+  - joanna-widzer
+  - katie-chan
+  - ray-bryson
+  - dan-wendling
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - National Library of Medicine